ablestack/graphql-codegen-hasura/README.md

 - This is development is not affiliated with either the [graphql-code-generator](https://graphql-code-generator.com/) team, the [Hasura](https://hasura.io/) team, or the [Apollo GraphQL](https://www.apollographql.com/) team
 - graphql-code-generator only picking up gql from 'graphql-tag' import, and not the newer '@apollo/client' import.
 The 'graphql-tag' import will continue to be used until this is addressed, even for react-apollo v3

+## Release Notes

+### Notes 4.9.0

+- _Breaking Change_: The Client* and Cache* methods have been consolidated into Cache* only methods.
+This is due to a change in the ApolloClient dependency that meant the behaviour was the same for both, making the additional Client* methods redundant
+- _Breaking Change_: The Cache\* methods will now, by default, trigger client-side Query update broadcasts (see Apollo documentation for details of this).
+An additional 'broadcast' parameter has been added allowing broadcasts to avoided when set to false